ThierrySans/CSCC09/index.md

 Assignment solutions must be prepared individually, except where an assignment handout allows working with a partner.
 Note that working with a partner may be restricted to just part of an assignment, such as programming task, whereas the rest of the assignment must be solved by an individual.

+You are fully responsible for the piece of work you submit in your name.
 For group work, you are fully responsible for the piece of work you submit to the team repository as your contribution to the group work.

-When the assignment handout allows you to use snippets of code or third-party library from the web, you should cite the source in the source code.
-As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced; any piece of code larger than 25 lines should not be copied regardless of any customization.
+When the assignment handout allows you to use snippets of code from the web, you should cite the source in the source code.
+As a rule of thumb, any piece of code larger than 5 lines that has been copied and re-used as is or even slightly modified must be clearly referenced.
+However, any piece of code larger than 25 lines should not be re-used.

+You are not allowed to use any AI assistant to produce lab assignment code or writeup.
+However, you are allowed to use AI for the project only but you must clearly referenced code generated with AI, even slightly modified, in your source code.

 In the end, you should be fully accountable for every line of code in your code.
 You should be able to explain in details what this code does when you are asked by the course staff.